Steps To Get A Bartender License In Washington & Other States

-The process of getting a bartender’s license is straightforward.
+The process of getting a bartender’s license in Washington is straightforward.
 The need for bartender licensing or certification varies throughout the United States.
 Here’s how future bartenders can earn their alcohol server certification & bartender license in Wahington to start working a bartending job.

 Getting a Bartender License Varies by Location

 The process of getting a bartender’s license varies on a state-by-state basis.
 There is no federal legal certification regulating the ability to serve alcohol.
 This is also not to be confused with a liquor license, which is required for an establishment to sell alcohol.

 The following states require formal alcohol server training: